 Self-respect affects every facet of our lives.

-If we lack self-respect and, it‘s likely, we won‘t respect others.
+If we lack self-respect, it‘s likely, we won‘t respect others.

 What causes us to surrender this precious commodity?

-Yet, most important, we can use the same principles to gain self-respect.
+Yet, most important, we can use the same principles to climb the upward curve.

-Simply stated, we want to do more of the things that harmonize with our personal believe system and avoid (as much as possible) the things that make our inner moralist cringe.
+Simply stated, we want to do more of the things that harmonize with our personal belief system and avoid (as much as possible) the things that make our inner moralist cringe.

-That’s why, I suggest, we create two lists representing the “do’s” and the “do not’s.”
+That’s why I suggest to create two lists.
+One representing the “do’s” and the other one the “do not’s.”

 (1) Build a “Self-Respect Growth List”

-First, list all the actions actions that are aligned with your inner belief system, the person you want to be and your goals?
-Get very specific about the specific actions.
+First, list all the actions that align with your inner belief system, the person you want to be, and the goals you want to achieve.
+Get very specific about which specific actions align with your integrity.

 Up next, what to stay clear of…